onepub-dev/dcli/README.md

 ```

-The above command launches 'grep' and 'head' to find all import lines in any dart file and then trim the list (via head) to the first five lines and finally print those lines.
+The above command launches 'grep' and 'head' to find all import lines in any Dart file and then trim the list (via head) to the first five lines and finally print those lines.

 What we have now is the power of Bash and the elegance of Dart.